 In south-east Michigan, most forests are generally young growth, part of the second or third wave of trees grown after early settlers cleared the land.
 Once the science of forestry took hold in the early 20th century, Michigan replanted millions of trees, a practice that continues today.
 In 2017, Michigan’s Department of Natural Resources (DNR) planted more than 6 million trees on nearly 7,000 acres of forest land.
 This helps ensure a future full of healthy, robust woodlands.

 Active management of the forest provides many positive outcomes.
-Forestry involves planting, thinning and harvesting trees to provide wildlife habitat, provide for human needs and maintain their value as a renewable resource.
+Forestry involves planting, thinning, and harvesting trees to provide wildlife habitat, provide for human needs, and maintain their value as a renewable resource.
 Every year, about twice as much wood in Michigan is grown than is harvested, with the DNR carefully balancing the needs of people and animals.

 Rapid expansion in Detroit over the last century has meant high levels of pollution for the city’s river.
-The situation was so critical at one point that fish could not survive in the waters and migrating birds would die because of a high concentratio of oil.
-In 2001 the Detroit River International Wildlife Refuge was founded when American Congressman John Dingell advocated for a sustainable ecosystem: “In 10 years the lower Detroit River ecosystem will be an international conservation region where the health and diversity of wildlife and fish are sustained through protection of existing significant habitats and rehabilitation of degraded ones”.
+The situation was so critical at one point that fish could not survive in the waters, and migrating birds would die because of a high concentration of oil.
+In 2001 the Detroit River International Wildlife Refuge was founded when American Congressman John Dingell advocated for a sustainable ecosystem: “In 10 years the lower Detroit River ecosystem will be an international conservation region where the health and diversity of wildlife and fish are sustained through the protection of existing significant habitats and rehabilitation of degraded ones”.
 He was right.
 In less than two decades, many habitats have been restored, and a lot of species of birds, fish, and mammals have begun to dwell in the area again.
-This refuge also houses ancient plants thriving despite massive agriculture and industrialization: some remaining marsh forests in the downriver area are providing biologists with a valuable snapshot into past habitats.
+This refuge also houses ancient plants thriving despite massive agriculture and industrialization: some remaining marsh forests in the downriver area provide biologists with a valuable snapshot into past habitats.
 Today, the Detroit River International Wildlife Refuge covers the only international wildlife preserve in North America, from the heart of a major metropolitan area.

 Share the story